Enable/Disable User must Change password at next logon using Intune

 There are many ways to deploy a Powershell script using Intune.
 You can use Intune device remediations or deploy a Powershell script using Device > Scripts and remediations > Platform scripts from the Intune admin center.
 We are going to use the Powershell script deployment method.

-I’ll be using scripts from a blog post that explains how to control the User must Change password at next logon setting using PowerShell.
-The blog offers two scripts for this purpose, one to disable and the other to enable this setting for local user accounts on Windows 10/11 devices.
+I’ll be using scripts from a blog post that explains how to manage User must Change password at next logon setting using PowerShell.
+It offers two scripts for this purpose, one to disable and the other to enable this setting for local user accounts on Windows 10/11 devices.

 Note

-• Copy the Powershell code below in a file called DisableChangePassword.ps1.
-Replace the name of the local user account from cloudinfra101 with the user account you want to configure.
+• Copy below powershell code and replace the name of the local user account cloudinfra101 with the user account you want to configure.
+Save the powershell script as DisableChangePassword.ps1.

 <#